kism/archivepodcast/README.md

-# archivepodcast.py
+# archivepodcast

 This is a python project that both
-* Works as an adhoc way to archive a podcast from a RSS feed
+* `adhocarchive.py` Works as an adhoc way to archive a podcast from a RSS feed
-* Works as a Flask webapp to archive and re-host a podcast from a RSS feed
+* `selfhostarchive.py` Works as a Flask webapp to archive and re-host a podcast from a RSS feed

 In theory this works in windows however I havent tested it, it ~should be able to handle windows file paths fine.